 And it couldn’t come at a better time: it ranked among the top-performing commodities worldwide in 2016, and is used in a plethora of flourishing industries; everything from food to natural complementary medicine.
 The latter in particular is seeing a renewed interest in the Cuban sugar cane industry – in particular, a fascinating substance found in sugar cane wax called policosanol.

-Policosanol is a powder extracted and purified from Cuban sugar cane wax, which has shown to help reduce LDL cholesterol and increase HDL cholesterol within the normal cholesterol range.
+Cuban Policosanol is isolated and purified from a natural source, Cuban sugar cane wax, that studies have shown can reduce LDL cholesterol and increase HDL cholesterol within the normal cholesterol range.
 It was first discovered in the early 1990s and was tested and assessed for its health benefits throughout the decades, with clinical and experimental studies.